fhdsl/daseh_quizzes/quizzes/Data_Input.md

 m) Plot the data.

+{choose-answers: 4}
 ?
-How do you import a data set into R after downloading it in your computer (select all the correct statements)?
+Which of the following options will NOT import data into R?

-T) Manually by navigating to File -> Import Dataset -> From Text (readr) in the top menu in R studio, and clicking "Update" and "Import".
+m) Navigate to File -> Import Dataset -> From Text (readr) in the top menu in R studio, and click "Update" and "Import".
-T) By using the function `read_csv` from the Tidiverse package and executing the command `dat <- read_csv( file = "path_to_downloaded_data_file.csv").
+m) Use the function `read_csv` from the Tidiverse package and execute the command `dat <- read_csv( file = "path_to_downloaded_data_file.csv").
-T) By using the built-in function in R, `read.csv` executing the command `dat <- read.csv( file = "path_to_downloaded_data_file.csv") with appropriate options.
+m) Use the built-in function in R, `read.csv` and execute the command `dat <- read.csv( file = "path_to_downloaded_data_file.csv") with appropriate options.
-F) By opening the file in Excel.
-F) By double-clicking in the file after downloading it.
+C) Double-click in the file after downloading it.

 {choose-answers: 4}
 ?
 What does the function `head` do?